jbutlerdevv/Twitch-Angular-Live/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.
 "# Twitch-Angular-Live"

+## Styling/Animations

+This project uses a combination of Bootstrap 5 and CSS.
+There are future plans to implement SASS or SCSS as well